anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.rst

-"Telco Edge Cloud: Platform Services Deployment" :cite:p:`refmodel` lists the Platform Services that may be placed in the different node types (control, compute and storage).
+"Telco Edge Cloud: Platform Services Deployment" :cite:p:`refmodel` lists the Platform Services that may be placed in the different node types (control, compute, and storage).
 Depending upon the capacity and resources available only the compute nodes may exist at the Edge thereby impacting operations.